PDF(98.4 KB) View with Adobe Reader on a variety of devices

 forward_delay = 10 sec

 forward_delay = 8 sec

 Note: hello = 1 is the lowest value.
-There is no way that you can tune this parameter below 10 sec for max age and 8 sec for forward delay if your diameter is equal to four.
+There is no way that you can tune this parameter to fewer than 10 seconds for max age and 8 seconds for forward delay if your diameter is equal to four.

 The diameter is completely dependent on the network design.
 The diameter is the maximum number of switches that you cross in order to link any two switches in the bridged network (which includes source and destination), if you assume the worst cases.
 You do not cross the same switch twice when you determine the diameter.
 In the diagram in the Spanning Tree Protocol Timers section of this document, you can see that you have a diameter of 5 (path F-E-B-A-C).